This page explains what you can expect along the road to becoming a kitten foster home for Second Chance Pet Adoptions.

 - If all parties agree, you will be asked to come in for an Orientation session and to sign the Foster Home Agreement.

-Congratulations, you are now ready to take on your first foster cat or kittens!
+Congratulations, you are now ready to take on your first foster kittens!

-- When we are able to take in new cats or kittens into our program and need a foster home, the Cat Program Coordinator will contact you directly.
+- When we are able to take in new kittens into our program and need a foster home, the Cat Program Coordinator will contact you directly.

 - You can offer to foster or not.
 The decision to foster is always yours.